emilymiu/python-ml/README.md

-# python-projects
+# python-ml

-Here are all my projects coded in Python:
+Here are all my assignments from CPSC 330 exploring machine learning techniques coded in Python:
 - Server Checker